When is the last time you went on a retreat?

 Relieve stress with napping, doing nothing, and sensory treats like self-massage.

-Find a sentence or phrase that makes you smile.
+Find a sentence or phrase that describes your vision for your next retreat, and that makes you smile.

 Step 2: Plan

 When will you retreat?
-You could start with a few hours on a Sunday morning or plan a 3-day weekend.
+You could start with one hour on a Sunday morning or plan a 3-day weekend.

 Who will you be with?
 I recommend being alone.
 You might invite a furry friend.